Daios Cove Explorers kids club

 It was a question asked more in hope than expectation.
 My wife arched a solitary eyebrow and cast me a look that was somewhere between disbelief and despair.
 Her answer was a perfectly weighted: Are you joking?

 Was I joking?
-It was day one of our first family vacation and we had opted for the considerable charms of Daios Cove resort on the north-east coast of Crete.
+It was day one of our first family holiday and we had opted for the considerable charms of Daios Cove resort on the north-east coast of Crete.
 The last nine months had been a blur of doe-eyed doting on our newborn son, juggling full-time jobs, broken sleep, midnight bottle feeds and the rest.
 I could think of nothing better than sun, sand, sea and silence.
 There was no shame in that, so I held her gaze, stiffened my resolve and told her exactly how it was: Er, yes, of course, I was joking.

-One thing you quickly learn as a new father is that your vacation time is not your own it is goodbye to a week of novels, siestas, sundowners and lie-ins, and hello to a week of being entertainer, lifeguard, porter, waiter, feeder, carer and cleaner.
+One thing you quickly learn as a new father is that your holiday time is not your own it is goodbye to a week of novels, siestas, sundowners and lie-ins, and hello to a week of being entertainer, lifeguard, porter, waiter, feeder, carer and cleaner.

 Of course, I had little to complain about.
-Yes, I had heard all the horror stories about flying with babies Mumsnet seemed to be a recipe for a nervous breakdown for the first-time traveling parent from stories of babies being on the terrorist watchlist and burst ear drums, to husbands being force-fed breast milk at security.
+Yes, I had heard all the horror stories about flying with babies Mumsnet seemed to be a recipe for a nervous breakdown for the first-time travelling parent from stories of babies being on the terrorist watchlist and burst ear drums, to husbands being force-fed breast milk at security.

 But the journey had proved remarkably easy.
 It helps that the Scott Dunn version of family travel is not reality.
 It may not come cheap, but I was sold on its merits before we even left south London.
 We had been emailed in advance by one of their representatives with our requirements nappies, cots, rash vests, sun hats, milk monitors, pures, sterilisers, strollers, wipes, toys, books, bibs all would be ready and waiting in our room on arrival.
 As a result my wife's luggage went from oversized to (almost) normal-sized.
 With the promise of child care on tap and a kids club for all ages, things were looking up.